 Along with pain, muscle spasm is the most common reason that medical cannabis is recommended and prescribed by medical professionals2.
 Studies have demonstrated that medical cannabis offers significant improvements in muscle spasticity, both in mice trials and in human subjects1,2.

 The two major cannabinoids found in cannabis are thought to be responsible for cannabis’ effectiveness at muscle spasm relief.
-There’s strong evidence that suggests that cannabinoid-induced reductions in muscle tremors and spasticity are due to the activation of the cannabinoid receptors, CB1 and CB2, of the endocannabinoid system10.
-THC and CBD have demonstrated that they interact with the CB1 and CB2 receptors and their actions on the two receptors regulates the excitatory and inhibitory neurotransmitters necessary to curtail spasms14.
+There’s strong evidence that suggests that cannabinoid-induced reductions in muscle tremors and spasticity are due to interaction with the cannabinoid receptors, CB1 and CB2, of the endocannabinoid system.
+By interacting with the CB1 and CB2 receptors, cannabinoids help regulate the excitatory and inhibitory neurotransmitters necessary to curtail spasms4.

 States That Have Approved Medical Marijuana for Spasms

 Currently, 17 states have approved medical marijuana for the treatment of spasms.
 These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Oregon, Rhode Island, Utah, and Washington.
 Pennsylvania permits marijuana for the treatment of any spastic movement disorder.

 A number of other states will consider allowing medical marijuana to be used for the treatment of spasms not related to multiple sclerosis with recommendation by a physician.
 These states include: Connecticut (other medical conditions may be approved by the Department of Consumer Protection) and Massachusetts (other conditions as determined in writing by a qualifying patient’s physician).